Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

 and the projectors $\hat{\Pi}_k = \ketbra{k}{k}$ that obey the relations $\hat{\Pi}_k^2 = \hat{\Pi}_k$, $\sum_k \hat{\Pi}_k = \idop$ and $\hat{\Pi}_k \hat{\Pi}_j = \delta_{kj}\hat{\Pi}_k$.
 With these notations, the QNDM quasi-probability density function can be formally written as

 where $\delta[\cdot]$ denotes the Dirac's delta and

-It is interesting to notice that $P_{\rm QNDM}(j, i, l)$ contains the Kirkwood-Dirac one~\cite{GherardiniTutorial,ArvidssonShukur2024review}, which can be obtained by summing over the index $l$ related to the quantum measurement with projectors $\{ \hat{\Pi}_l \}$.
+It is important to note that $P_{\rm QNDM}(j, i, l)$ contains the Kirkwood-Dirac one~\cite{GherardiniTutorial,ArvidssonShukur2024review}, which is obtained by summing over the index $l$ related to the quantum measurement with projectors $\{ \hat{\Pi}_l \}$.

-Eq.~\eqref{eq:ND_distribution} allows us to have a direct interpretation of the contributions.
-The function $P_{\rm QNDM}(j,i,l)$ is the probability amplitude to arrive in the state $\ket{j}$ following the superposition of paths $i \rightarrow j$ and $l \rightarrow j$.
+In Eq.~\eqref{eq:ND_distribution}, the function $P_{\rm QNDM}(j,i,l)$ is the interference contribution between two alternative and superposed paths $i \rightarrow j$ and $l \rightarrow j$.
 A pictorial representation is presented in Fig.~\ref{fig:superpositions} where the measurement sequence is associated with a trajectory in the measurement outcomes space, e.g., $a_i \rightarrow a_j \rightarrow a_k$.

-Since $P_{\rm QNDM}(j,i,l)$ are probability amplitudes, they may take negative values from which the negativity of $\Prob_{\rm QNDM}(\Delta)$ comes.
-The $P_{\rm QNDM}(j,i,l)$ can be even complex numbers with imaginary parts, but the latter do not contribute to the non-positivity of the QNDM quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$ for symmetry reasons, as it will be clarified below.
+Since $P_{\rm QNDM}(j,i,l)$ are interference contributions, they may take negative values from which the negativity of $\Prob_{\rm QNDM}(\Delta)$ comes.
+The $P_{\rm QNDM}(j,i,l)$ can be even complex numbers with imaginary parts, but the latter do not contribute to the non-positivity of the QNDM quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$ for symmetry reasons~\cite{GherardiniTutorial}.

 To understand the implications of the quasi-probability density function \eqref{eq:ND_distribution}, let us separate its classical and quantum contributions.
-The classical contributions $\Prob_{\rm cl}(\Delta)$ of $\Prob_{\rm QNDM}(\Delta)$ are the ones in which, during the whole evolution, the system is always in an eigenstate of the measured observable (see Fig.~\ref{fig:superpositions} for a pictorial representation); as a consequence, they satisfy the MRps condition as presented in Sec.~\ref{sec:Intro}.
+The classical contributions $\Prob_{\rm cl}(\Delta)$ of $\Prob_{\rm QNDM}(\Delta)$ are the ones in which, during the whole evolution, the system is always in an eigenstate of the measured observable (see Fig.~\ref{fig:superpositions} for a pictorial representation); as a consequence, they satisfy the MRps condition presented in the Introduction (Sec.~\ref{sec:Intro}).
 These are the contributions that can be assessed through the TPM protocol that relies on sequential projective measurements.
-The latter correspond to trajectories that can be associated with a positive (multitime) probability, and thus ascribable to classical evolutions in statistical mechanics.
+The latter correspond to trajectories associated with a positive (multitime) probability, and thus ascribable to classical evolutions in statistical mechanics.
 Formally, they are obtained from $\Prob_{\rm QNDM}(\Delta)$ when $l=i$, i.e.,